Yes, 155 examples of the ‘RapidE’ are due in 2019. Are you worried, Tesla?

 You are here

-For:Goes and grips hard, but cornering is adjustable
+For:Goes and grips hard, but cornering is adjustable, pure joy to drive

 What is it?

-A re-work of the Fiesta, turning it into a back-road corner-muncher and overtaking hustler.
+The Ford Fiesta ST is a re-work of the Fiesta, turning it into a back-road corner-muncher and overtaking hustler.
 But it’s not uncompromisingly hardcore.
-When the need arises, it can still be a convenient town car or a stress-free long-hauler.
+When the need arises, the Ford Fiesta ST can still be a convenient town car or a stress-free long-hauler.